CastellaniLab/EpigeneticAgePipeline/README.md

 smaller sample sizes.

 ### Common Erros
-1. If using the package Compute Canada, and are getting a errors such as:
+1. If using the package Compute Canada, and are getting errors such as:
 ```
 Error in ExperimentHub::ExperimentHub() :
   DEFUNCT: As of ExperimentHub (>1.17.2), default caching location has changed.